 Prior to filing a formal written grievance, students are encouraged to first address their complaint informally with the faculty, staff, or student involved.
 The parties involved in the non-grade grievance are encouraged to resolve the misunderstanding, concern, or grievance through discussion.
-If, after meeting with the faculty/staff or student involved in the grievance, the student remains unsatisfied, the next step in the informal process is for the student to discuss the issue with their Associate Dean/Department Chair, Regional Dean, or the Associate Dean for Student Affairs (ADSA) as appropriate.
-If the issue is not resolved informally, the student has the right to meet with the ADSA regarding the process for filing a formal grievance.
+If, after meeting with the faculty/staff or student involved in the grievance, the student remains unsatisfied, the next step in the informal process is for the student to discuss the issue with their Associate Dean/Department Chair, Regional Dean, or the Associate Academic Dean of Student Affairs (AADSA) as appropriate.
+If the issue is not resolved informally, the student has the right to meet with the AADSA regarding the process for filing a formal grievance.